roliman2/billy-telegram-bot/README.md

 It's Billy, but in Telegram! (as you can see from the name of the repository)

-He has a level system and several commands
+He has a level system, options and several commands

 ## List of commands
 * /start - Sending a message for users, who started the bot in first time